jdoleary/Spellmasons/docs/Tasks/Bugs.md

 Hello,

 Sorry I attempted to record my bug but my recording software leaves up the spellbook for the entirety of the recording anyways, more accurately after testing a couple times.
 Deathmasons just cause major "lag" actions can take multiple minutes to resolve, this is without pressing end turn.
 This happens every time deathmasons are in my game.
-Funny enough pressing ESC or alt-tabbing causes the actions to resolve quickly. so desync was not the correct term for my single-player issue The actions of the player (my actions) take a long time to resolve.
+Funny enough pressing ESC or alt-tabbing causes the actions to resolve quickly.n so desync was not the correct term for my single-player issue The actions of the player (my actions) take a long time to resolve.